ppossanzini/MapZilla/docs/source/Queryable-Extensions.md

 # Queryable Extensions

-When using an ORM such as NHibernate or Entity Framework with AutoMapper's standard `mapper.Map` functions, you may notice that the ORM will query all the fields of all the objects within a graph when AutoMapper is attempting to map the results to a destination type.
+When using an ORM such as NHibernate or Entity Framework with MapZilla's standard `mapper.Map` functions, you may notice that the ORM will query all the fields of all the objects within a graph when MapZilla is attempting to map the results to a destination type.

-If your ORM exposes `IQueryable`s, you can use AutoMapper's QueryableExtensions helper methods to address this key pain.
+If your ORM exposes `IQueryable`s, you can use MapZilla's QueryableExtensions helper methods to address this key pain.

 Using Entity Framework for an example, say that you have an entity `OrderLine` with a relationship with an entity `Item`.
 If you want to map this to an `OrderLineDTO` with the `Item`'s `Name` property, the standard `mapper.Map` call will result in Entity Framework querying the entire `OrderLine` and `Item` table.